Figure skating at the 2017 Winter Universiade

 Figure skating at the 2017 Winter Universiade was held on February 1–5 at the Almaty Arena in Almaty, Kazakhstan.
 Medals were awarded in men's singles, ladies' singles, and ice dancing.

 Regulations

-Skaters who were born between 1 January 1989 and 31 December 1999 are eligible to compete at the Winter Universiade if they are registered as proceeding towards a degree or diploma at a university or similar institute, or obtained their academic degree or diploma in the year preceding the event.
+Skaters who were born between 1 January 1989 and 31 December 1999 are eligible to compete at the Winter Universiade if they are registered as proceeding towards a degree or diploma at a university or similar institution, or obtained their academic degree or diploma in the year preceding the event.
 Each nation may send a maximum of three entries per discipline.